What is Annual Percentage Rate?

 One common mistake is to confuse the annual percentage rate (APR) with the annual percentage yield (APY).

-To distinguish between the two, APR is interest that you pay on a loan whereas APY is the interest you would expect to earn on an investment.
+To distinguish between the two finance terms, the annual percentage rate (APR) is the interest that a borrower must pay on a loan, whereas the annual percentage yield (APY) is the interest a lender would expect to earn on an investment.

-As a general rule, the higher the interest rate and the fewer compounding periods there are, the greater the discrepancy between APR and APY.
+As a general rule, the higher the interest rate and the fewer compounding periods there are, the greater the discrepancy between the annual percentage rate (APR) and the annual percentage yield (APY).

 The final difference we’ll explain is between a fixed APR and a variable APR:

-- Fixed APR: APR remains unchanged throughout the borrowing period.
+- Fixed APR: The APR remains unchanged throughout the borrowing period, i.e. fixed interest rate.

-- Variable APR: APR fluctuates due to being tied to a prime rate.
+- Variable APR: The APR fluctuates due to being tied to a prime rate, i.e. floating interest rate.

 A fixed APR is thus more predictable than a variable APR, which is a function of the market conditions and the specific benchmark by which its value is influenced.